 A few decades ago most made do with a single holiday a year.
 Then came the deregulation of air travel, the rise of low-cost flights and the age of city tourism.
-Today we can fly to just about every significant metropolis in Europe - from Aarhus to Zagreb - for the price of a slap-up dinner, while North America, Asia and Oceania are just as well endowed with cheap connections.
 So it's little wonder that travellers around the world have been taking advantage.
 According to the World Tourism and Travel Council (WTTC), tourists made 1.4 billion overseas trips in 2018.
 Of those, 45 per cent (630 million) were city breaks, and more than 36 per cent (500 million) involved one of the world's 300 most popular cities.
 Add to that figure billions of domestic travellers and it is clear to see why overtourism has become one of the biggest problems of the 21st century.

 Furthermore, the rise in city tourism continues to outpace tourism growth as a whole, meaning the crowds, confrontations and strained infrastructure already witnessed in the likes of Rome, Paris and Palma de Mallorca, looks set to continue – or, more likely, worsen.

 The next battlegrounds